How to Apply?

 For us, the trainee assessment day is the most important day in the trainee recruitment calendar, so we try to ensure that every practice area at the firm has the opportunity to be represented on the panel.
 The panel itself is made up of partners, senior fee earners, and members of the management team.
 In addition to the panel of assessors, we also invite our newly qualified solicitors (who participate in the case study exercise on the day) to give their feedback on how individuals have performed throughout the day.

-Assessment days are made up of a variety of tasks, which we hope lets everyone show us their strengths, and to perform to the best of their ability.
-These activities are preceded by a welcome from Jane Keir our Senior Partner and Fiona Simpson our Training Principal and a Partner in the Dispute Resolution practice area.
+Assessment days take place in late June/early July and are made up of a variety of tasks, which we hope lets everyone show us their strengths, and to perform to the best of their ability.
+These activities are preceded by a welcome from Stephen Parkinson, our Senior Partner, our trainee principle, two partners, and a member of our Human Resources department.

 The first exercise is speed networking, which gives all candidates the opportunity to speak with all of the assessors, and vice versa.
 We find this exercise puts candidates as ease and calms any nerves that may have been present on arrival at the assessment day.